nckstwrt/CM0102Patcher/README.md

 ![alt text](https://i.imgur.com/4LD4Gnu.png)

 ## Updates

+v2.12:
+* Patches can now run other Misc Patches.
+Misc Patch added "All Tested 2020 + Saturn Patches" which runs all the patches fairedinkum and I have been running and testing from Saturn's patches and others
+* These including having the Copa America and Euros start in 2021 (as they do now because of COVID)
+* Hosts updated for International Tournaments (Euros, World Cup, Olympics, etc)
+* Version 2 of the beta of a toned down superkeepers patch
+* Fixes to the Scouter for recognising Wingbacks and showing second nationality
+* Some bug fixes around Name Patching and Misc Patches

 v2.11:
 * Added a 2020 folder to Misc Patches with the most relevant current patches (French + Italy Restructure, etc)